jtl-software/nachricht/README.md

 is required.
 The instances of listeners will be obtained from the container via `$container->get($listenerClass)`.

-The RabbitMQ [delayed message exchange plugin](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) has to be installed before using Nachricht.
+The RabbitMQ [delayed message exchange plugin](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) may be installed before using Nachricht to make sure you can work with message delay.

 ## Usage